📢 Check out the Top 100 Beauty Brands on Instagram for 2026

 📥 Download the study now!

-On Instagram, every like, comment, and share counts.
-Creating high-quality Instagram content generates engagement, but timing also matters.
+On Instagram, every like, comment and share counts.
+You can win those engagements by creating high-quality Instagram content, but the time you post also matters.

-This article reveals the best times to post on Instagram in the UK, based on the latest data and trends.
-Pllus learn five tips for discover the best posting times for your audience and industry.
+This article explains the best times to post on Instagram in the UK, based on the latest data and trends.
+Plus, there are five tips to help you discover the best posting times for your audience and industry.

 Instagram’s algorithm prioritises engagement.
-The more likes, comments, and shares your post gets, the more visibility Instagram gives it.
-Post at the right time, and you’ll catch your audience when they’re active and boost impressions, interactions, and ultimately reach.
+The more likes, comments and shares a post generates, the more visibility Instagram gives it.
+Posting at the right time means catching your audience when they are most active, which improves impressions, interactions and reach from the moment content goes live.

-This isn’t about vanity metrics.
-More engagement leads to higher earned media value (EMV), which is an estimate of how much the buzz generated from a post would have cost through traditional marketing channels.
-That makes it easier to prove the impact of your Instagram strategy to stakeholders.
+This isn't just about vanity metrics.
+More engagement leads to higher earned media value (EMV), an estimate of how much the buzz generated by a post would have cost to create through traditional digital marketing channels.
+For marketers and influencers, that makes it easier to demonstrate the commercial impact of Instagram content.

-The common mistake brands make?
-Posting randomly and ignoring the data.
-Consistency and timing are just as important as creativity when it comes to getting results on Instagram.
+Consistency and timing are just as important as creativity when it comes to getting results on social media.

 Before we dive into the best times to post on Instagram, let’s set a few caveats.
 Most available data is global.
 That means it’s based on broad estimates across many countries, and not all patterns apply equally to the UK.
-Also, reports conflict, with some highlighting early mornings, others afternoons on Tuesdays, Wednesday, and Thursdays as the best times to post Instagram content.
+Also, the data doesn't always agree.
+Some highlight early mornings as the best time to post on social media, while others found that afternoons on Tuesdays, Wednesdays, and Thursdays are the best times to post Instagram content.

-That said, we dug into multiple studies to give you the clearest guidance for 2025.
+That said, we dug into multiple studies to give you the clearest guidance for 2026, and clear trends emerge.

 Benchmarks are useful, but every brand has its own rhythm.
 To find yours: